pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 Some classic design building blocks to address communication diversity in collaborative communication:

-* **Group size** - individual reflection, pairs, small group, large group, one-to-one, one-to-many, many-to-many
+* **Group size** - individual reflection, pairs, small group, large group, one-to-one, one-to-many, many-to-many.
 * **Medium of expression** - writing, drawing, video, singing, dance, flowcharts, equations, symbols, stories, tears, laughter, debate, etc.
-* **Discussion protocols** - rounds (hear from each person once before moving on), rate limiting (you can only speak again after two others have spoken), talking stick (only speak when you have the stick - no interrupting), time-limited contributions (you can talk for 1 minute only), time-unlimited contributions (you can hold the floor indefinitely and everyone will deeply listen), tracking contributions (how much have women vs men spoken, etc), holding periods of silence between speakers.
+* **Discussion protocols** - rounds (hear from each person once before moving on), rate limiting (you can only speak again after two others have spoken), talking stick (only speak when you have the stick - no interrupting), time-limited contributions (you can talk for 1 minute only), time-unlimited contributions (you can hold the floor indefinitely and everyone will deeply listen), tracking contributions (how much have women vs men spoken, etc), holding periods of silence between speakers (for processing and reflection).
-* **Embrace silence.** Silence is only awkward if you let it be awkward.
-Silence is a chance for people to think. — Silvia Zuur
+* **Embrace silence** *Silence is only awkward if you let it be awkward.
+Silence is a chance for people to think. — Silvia Zuur*

-### Translating this into Loomio
+### On Loomio

-* The design of Loomio has always been about ‘hearing all voices’, including people who aren’t able to be there in person, are quieter, are busy, etc. This is a big part of our core value proposition, and the simple facts of asynchronous written communication go a long way toward it.
-In text, every voice is more or less the same "volume".
+* The design of Loomio has always been about ‘hearing all voices’, including people who aren’t able to be there in person, are quieter, are busy, etc.
+* In text, every voice is more or less the same "volume" and "speed".
+Written asynchronous communication offers a kind of leveling of the field.
-* The proposal feature is essentially a "round", assisting groups to facilitate each individual person having their say (if they want to), on an equal basis with all the other participants.
+* The proposal feature is essentially a "round", assisting groups to facilitate each individual person having their say (if they want to) on an equal basis.
-* Loomio enables multi-media, including links to videos, images, diagrams, supporting evidence etc, which serves various communication styles.
+* Loomio enables multi-media (links, videos, images, diagrams, supporting evidence), which serve various communication styles.
-* With active facilitation and group maturity, it is possible to employ discussion protocols "manually" (eg, just agree to not post another comment until others have contributed, etc)...
+* Loomio itself is pretty basic, but with active facilitation and group maturity, it is possible to employ discussion protocols "manually" using cultural norms or agreed rules (eg, a discussion where everyone only posts once until everyone else has participated).
-* Users have created different group sizes using parent groups and subgroups, and some large consultation processes have involved multiple smaller groups which are then synthesised into a larger outcome.
+* Loomio provides flexible tools for small and large group interaction, using parent groups and subgroups.
+Some large consultation processes have involved multiple smaller groups which are then synthesised into a larger outcome.
-* It’s common for people who work best using individual reflection to take time out and process their thoughts, and then come back and share a longer comment or link to a document.
+* People who want time for individual reflection can take time out and process their thoughts, and then come back and share a longer comment or link to a document.
 This is a "self-selecting" example of creating interplay between individual and group communication.
 * Loomio accessibility features and multi-lingual translations make it possible for people with very different needs to participate as equals in one discussion.
 This is a key example of how technology can enable equitable participation in a way that’s nearly impossible in person.
-* If someone is contributing more than their share (talking too much), it’s technically possible to just scroll on by (whereas in person this behaviour can totally dominate the interaction and requires much more proactive interventions to counteract).
-However, in practice, people posting ‘walls of text’ can still be detrimental to a balanced Loomio discussion.
+* If someone is contributing more than their share (talking too much), it’s technically possible to just scroll on by (whereas in person this behaviour can totally dominate the interaction).
+However, people posting ‘walls of text’ can still be detrimental to a balanced Loomio discussion.

 ## Counter Cognitive Bias

-Human brains have evolved over millions of years to try to balance quick, efficient ‘good enough’ thinking with slow, expensive, deep analysis.
-Most of the time, this works pretty well, and allows us to get it right using instincts, heuristics, and generalisations.
-But other times, we get it wrong.
-In fact, there are well-known "bugs" in the human thought program, which can trip people up and keep them from making the best decisions.
+Human brains have evolved over millions of years to balance quick, efficient ‘good enough’ thinking with slow, expensive, deep analysis.
+This allows us to use instincts, heuristics, and generalisations as cheap and fast solutions most of the time, and to engage deep analysis when needed.

+But sometimes we get it wrong.
+In fact, there are well-known "bugs" in the human cognition program, which can keep people from making the best decisions.
 This is further complicated in group situations.
-To make good decisions, we need to have awareness of these dynamics.
+We need to be aware of these dynamics.

 There is a huge [range of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) (this list is really worth a read), all of which have potential impacts on decision-making and collaboration.
-Facilitation can be an important tool to deal with them, to raise awareness of their existence, encourage proactive choices about them (eg, when is it more important to move quickly and when is it more important to be accurate), and employ tools to reveal or counteract them.
+Facilitation can be an important tool to deal with them, to raise awareness of their existence, encourage proactive choices about them.
+For example, asking when is it more important to move quickly and when is it more important to be accurate.

 One powerful tool to counter cognitive bias and increase quality of decisions is structured processes and communication.
-Processes can be designed to counter cognitive errors specifically, but just the simple challenge of following a process instead of the "path of least resistance" for one’s brain can help highlight thinking errors and bias.
-This can put the facilitator in the position of pushing the group to do things that feel challenging or trigger resistance, precisely because their brains are being asked to step out of familiar patterns.
-But some discipline in this area can help groups achieve their deeper goals, which many participants will agree is worth some temporary discomfort.
+The challenge of following a process instead of the "path of least resistance" can help highlight thinking errors and bias.
+Facilitators sometimes push for things that feel challenging or trigger resistance, precisely because brains are being asked to step out of familiar patterns.
+Discipline in this area can help groups achieve their deeper goals, which can be worth some temporary discomfort.

 Some examples of processes that can help mitigate cognitive bias:

-* [De Bono’s Hats](http://www.debonoforschools.com/asp/six_hats.asp): different colored hats participants can wear (metaphorically) to step outside their own opinions and try on different modes of thinking and input.
+* [De Bono’s Hats](http://www.debonoforschools.com/asp/six_hats.asp): different colored hats participants can wear (metaphorically) to step outside their own opinions and try on different modes of thinking.
-* Checklists: thinking ‘ruts’ can cause us to miss even obvious things, so a checklist of aspects to consider or process points can be helpful to weed out errors.
+* Checklists: thinking ‘ruts’ can cause us to miss even obvious things (especially in areas we're very familiar with), so a checklist can weed out errors.
-* The Five Why’s: only asking why once or twice can mislead you that you’ve reached the conclusion before you get to the root level of the issue.
+* The Five Why’s: only asking why once or twice can mislead you into thinking you’ve reached the conclusion before you get to the root level of the issue.
+Asking five times tends to get to the bottom of it.
-* Mental models: exercises like SWOT analysis, business canvases or other structured information gathering exercises can guide you to think of all aspects of an issue.
+* Mental models: exercises like [SWOT analysis](https://en.wikipedia.org/wiki/SWOT_analysis), the [business model canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas), or any number of countless other structured information gathering exercises can guide you to cleaner analysis and reveal assumptions.

-### Translating this into Loomio
+### On Loomio

-* Getting more diverse information and inputs to possibly disrupt assumptions or bias is built into Loomio’s basic design, by enabling more voices to contribute to a discussion on a more equitable basis.
+* Diverse information and inputs can disrupt assumptions or bias.
+This is built into Loomio’s basic design: by enabling more voices to contribute to a discussion on a more equitable basis, you have a chance to escape "groupthink".
-* Loomio has powerful tools that help counter groupthink, namely the ability to dissent constructively.
+* Loomio gives participants the ability to dissent constructively.
 Safe and valued dissent is essential for a culture of critical thinking.
-* Communicating asynchronously in writing slows conversation down and lets it be more carefully considered - this is a key advantage Loomio has over other modes of communication.
+* Communicating asynchronously in writing slows conversation down and lets it be more carefully considered, giving people a chance to think more carefully and avoid cognitive errors.
-* Loomio already invites people into a semi-structured process that leads them to more considered decision-making than totally unstructured communication.
-People feel the difference and it’s a key aspect to the value they get from the tool (even if they are not aware where this effect is coming from in the design).
+* Loomio invites people into a semi-structured process that leads to more considered decision-making.
+Loomio can be used for a huge range of different processes, but simply having *some* structure in a discussion enables other possibilities.

 ## Balancing Divergent / Convergent